Jim McGreevey

-James Edward McGreevey (born August 6, 1957) is an American politician and member of the Democratic Party who served as the 52nd governor of New Jersey from 2002 until his resignation in 2004 following the revelation of his extramarital affair with a gubernatorial appointee.
+James Edward McGreevey (born August 6, 1957) is an American politician of the Democratic Party who served as the 52nd governor of New Jersey from 2002 until his resignation in 2004 amidst a sex scandal.
+He is the first openly gay person to serve as a state governor in the nation's history.

-McGreevey served in the New Jersey General Assembly from 1990 to 1992, as the Mayor of Woodbridge Township from 1991 to 2002, and in the New Jersey Senate from 1994 to 1998.
+McGreevey served in the New Jersey General Assembly from 1990 to 1992, as the 19th mayor of Woodbridge Township from 1991 to 2002, and in the New Jersey Senate from 1994 to 1998.
 He was the Democratic nominee for Governor of New Jersey in 1997, but was narrowly defeated by Republican incumbent Christine Todd Whitman.
 He ran for governor again in 2001 and was elected by a large margin.

-During his gubernatorial tenure, McGreevey—who was then married to Dina Matos —appointed Golan Cipel, his secret lover, as homeland security advisor despite Cipel's lack of relevant experience or qualifications.
-On August 12, 2004, following threats of a lawsuit that would have exposed his affair, McGreevey publicly acknowledged his homosexuality and his extramarital relationship; he also announced that he would resign the governorship effective November 15, 2004.
+During his gubernatorial tenure, McGreevey—who was then married to Dina Matos—appointed Israeli national Golan Cipel as a Homeland Security advisor.
+The $110,000-per-year appointment was criticized due to Cipel's lack of qualifications, and Cipel later left McGreevey's staff.
+On August 12, 2004, following threats of a sexual harassment lawsuit from Cipel, McGreevey publicly acknowledged his homosexuality and stated that he had engaged in an extramarital relationship; he also announced that he would resign the governorship effective November 15, 2004.
+McGreevey later stated that he had had an affair with Cipel, but Cipel denied this claim.

-McGreevey published a memoir entitled The Confession in 2006.
-He later pursued ordination in the Episcopal Church and obtained a Master of Divinity (M.Div.) degree from General Theological Seminary in New York City; however, the Episcopal Church declined to ordain him.
+In 2006, following his departure from public office, McGreevey published a memoir entitled The Confession.
+He later pursued ordination in the Episcopal Church and obtained a Master of Divinity (M.Div.) degree from General Theological Seminary in New York City; however, the Episcopal Church declined to ordain him and he later returned to the Catholic Church.
 In July 2013, McGreevey was appointed head of Jersey City's Employment & Training Program (JCETP).
 He served in that capacity until his 2019 termination.
+McGreevey serves as Executive Director of the New Jersey Reentry Corporation.
+He is a candidate in the 2025 Jersey City mayoral election.

 Early life and education

 McGreevey was born in Jersey City, the son of Veronica, a nurse, and Jack McGreevey, a Marine drill instructor who served in World War II and the Korean War.
 His family was Irish Catholic, and he grew up in nearby Carteret.
 There he attended St. Joseph Elementary School, and St. Joseph High School in Metuchen.
 He attended The Catholic University of America before graduating from Columbia University in 1978.
 He earned a Juris Doctor from the Georgetown University Law Center in 1981 and a master's degree in education from Harvard University in 1982.
-He also attended a summer diploma program in law at the London School of Economics.

-Career

-Prior to entering politics, McGreevey was an assistant prosecutor and executive director of the state Parole Board.
-McGreevey has taught ethics, law and leadership at Kean University in Union, New Jersey.